josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ### Chorus I

-But now I hope I'm finally over
+But now I think I might be over
 How I felt about you
 Because I'm such a fucking mess
 Whenever I'm around you